boncey/Flickr4Java/README.md

 An API key is required to use this API.
 You can [request one on Flickr](http://www.flickr.com/services/api/).

-The [scribe-java jar](https://github.com/downloads/fernandezpablo85/scribe-java/scribe-1.3.0.jar) is also required for the OAuth functionality.
+[scribe-java (v.1.3.2)](https://github.com/fernandezpablo85/scribe-java/wiki/Getting-Started) is also required for the OAuth functionality.

 Download
 ===